Android-for-Python/Android-for-Python-Users/README.md

 You can check this by changing arch from `armeabi-v7a` to `arm64-v8a`, `buildozer appclean`, and rebuild you will get a different error.
 This will say failed to link an x86_64 object, which is a more informative message.

-The cause is an x86_64 binary from PyPl was used; because there is a requirements specification error in buildozer.spec
+The cause is an x86_64 binary from PyPl was used; because of a requirements specification error in buildozer.spec

 One of the app requirements needs a recipe (or needs to be specified differently).